Name day: Russia

 Russians celebrate name days (именины) separately from birthdays.
-Some calendars note name days, but usually one must address a special name-day calendar.
+Some calendars note name days, but usually one must refer to a special name-day calendar.
 Celebrations range from the gifting of cards and flowers to full-blown celebrations similar to birthday parties.
 Such a celebration begins with attendance at the divine services marking that day (in the Russian tradition, the All-Night Vigil and Divine Liturgy), and usually with a festive party thereafter.
 Before the October Revolution of 1917, Russians regarded name days as important as, or more important than, the celebration of birthdays, based on the rationale that one's baptism is the event by which people become "born anew" in Christ.

 The Russian Imperial family followed a tradition of giving name-day gifts, such as a diamond or a pearl.

 References to name days in Russian literature and theatre include the entire first act of Anton Chekhov's Three Sisters, where Irina celebrates her name day, Alexander Pushkin's Eugene Onegin with the celebration of Tatiana's name day, and Leo Tolstoy's War and Peace, Book I, where both the mother and the youngest daughter of the Rostov family (referred to as Natalya and Natasha, respectively) celebrate their name day.